Deepen Your Knowledge: specialization courses

 Practice

-14 Hours
+14 hours

-• Preparation of preferments at controlled and room temperature
+• Temperature-controlled and room temperature preferment preparation

 • Use of alternative flours

-• Leavening and stretching
+• Leavening and drafting

 Read more